 The City of Bowie is updating its Trails Master Plan.
 Your input will be a critical part of this project.

 We invite you to get involved in the process by one or more of the following methods:

 - Attend public presentations on the plan

-The Trails Master Plan Workshop took place on February 2, 2019.
-There will be other opportunities to get involved in the spring as this update process moves forward.
+The first Trails Master Plan Workshop took place on February 2, 2019.
+The second Workshop was held on May 4, 2019.
 View our flyer to learn more about the projected timetable for this project.

 Trails Plan Update Process

 In November 2018, the firm of Lardner/Klein Landscape Architects, P.C., of Alexandria, Virginia was hired to prepare an update to the City’s Trails Master Plan.
 Lardner/Klein specializes in the planning, design and management of public landscapes, including greenways, trails, complete streets, parks, historic places, and neighborhoods.
 The firm has developed master plans for Whitemarsh Park and Allen Pond Park in the City, as well as one for nearby Watkins Regional Park operated by The Maryland-National Capital Park and Planning Commission.
 The draft Master Plan will be posted on the project website by June 7.
 A Stakeholders Meeting is scheduled for Wednesday, June 19 at 7:00 p.m. in the Council Chambers at City Hall.
 A City Council public hearing is scheduled for Tuesday, September 3 at 8:00 p..m

 In 2017, City staff completed an update of the public trail system inventory.

 The map linked below shows major City and County parkland and the public trail network consisting of the following types of trails: